Fine tuning SMLs

 Epoch 3: 100%|██████████| 7447/7447 [51:07<00:00, 2.43it/s, train_loss=nan]

-We tested the model
+We test the model

 def generate_text(decoded_joke, max_new_tokens=100, stop_token='<EJ>', top_k=0, temperature=1.0):